I love crocheting stuffed animals. And do you know my favorite part? Putting the eyes in! It’s when the animal comes to life!

 For instructions, visit this blog post!

-You can either embroider the eyes directly on the head, or use embroidery to add pupils to crocheted eyes!
+You can either embroider the eyes directly on the head, or use embroidery to add flecks of light to felt or crocheted eyes!

 Which are your favorite?